alankrantas/tinygo_experiments/README.md

 ### Compile and Flash Script

+If external drivers are used, update ```go.mod``` with

+```bash
+go mod tidy
+```

 Find out the [target name](https://tinygo.org/docs/reference/microcontrollers/) (some are not listed and has to lool up [here](https://github.com/tinygo-org/tinygo/tree/release/src/machine)) and port of your device.

 To look up the port, run ```mode``` on Windows and ```dmesg | grep tty``` on Linux.

-> For devices using UF2 firmware, you don't need to specify the port, although you'll have to make sure the device has entered bootloader mode.
+> For devices using UF2 firmware, make sure the device has entered bootloader mode before flashing.
+In bootloader mode the device would be on a different port as well.
 >
-> For most SAMD21/51 and nRF boards with UF2 firmwares, pressing the reset button twice.
+> For most SAMD21/51 and nRF boards with Adafruit UF2 firmwares, pressing the reset button twice.
 For Raspberry Pi Pico you'll need to hold down the BOOTSEL button and re-connect USB.
 The micro:bits has a separate chip as USB interface so it can be flashed directly.
+Both RPi Pico and micro:bits do not need to specify ports when flashing.
 >
->For Arduino Nano 33 IoT, you can install the UF2 bootloader with [this Arduino script](https://github.com/adafruit/uf2-samdx1/releases/download/v3.14.0/update-bootloader-nano33iot-v3.14.0.ino).
+>For Arduino Nano 33 IoT, you can install the Adafruit UF2 bootloader with [this Arduino script](https://github.com/adafruit/uf2-samdx1/releases/download/v3.14.0/update-bootloader-nano33iot-v3.14.0.ino).
 (After that you can upgrade the boodloader with .uf2 files.)

-If external drivers are used, update ```go.mod``` with

-```bash
-go mod tidy
-```
+>
 Then run

 ```bash